hat-open/hat-gui/docs/gui.rst

     * ``init``

-        optional initialization function which is called immediately after evaluation of `index.js` finishes (this function has no input arguments and its return value is ignored)
+        optional initialization function/coroutine which is called immediately after evaluation of `index.js` finishes (this function has no input arguments)

     *  ``vt``